 The CEO embodies, advocates, and puts into operation the vision, mission, and strategic direction of MPS, and oversees all aspects of the organization, including financial, operational, educational operations, and strategic planning.
 The CEO is not a member of the Board, but will fulfill the role of the corporation's general manager and will have general supervision, direction, and control over the corporation's business and officers, subject to the control of the Board.
 The CEO hires, supervises, disciplines, and as needed, dismisses the Charter School's Principal, who, in collaboration with the CEO and the HR department at the MPS Home Office, hires, promotes, disciplines, and as needed, dismisses staff and teachers at the Charter School.
 The CEO also oversees hiring, supervision, professional development, evaluation and dismissal of all C-level positions at the Home Office.
-All the C-level positions report to the CEO.
+All the C-level positions (those with the word "Chief" in the title) report to the CEO.